starwolf0320/web3-interview-preparation/README.md

   - I use Anki, because of its space-repetition feature
   - Checkout my [Anki Card Templates](https://gist.github.com/noahliechti/d05444c0b4a8b0f25c44dd3c05e718d7)
 - Open your GitHub fork in the browser
-- In your editor (maybe you need a markdown preview plugin)
+- Use a markdown preview plugin in the code editor of your choice

 ### Process